A Level subject overviews

 Politics A Level

 We engage in the wider world with trips, visits and experiences.
 Recent examples include visiting the Houses of Parliament, representing the school at the European Youth Parliament debates at Newnham College, Cambridge, presenting at a UEA politics conference on Counter-Terrorism, enjoying 6+ Lectures such as using drones as weapons of war and delivering an active democracy assembly to our Prep School.
+There are also exciting residential trip opportunities, including to the US and Berlin.

 Product Design A Level